dcnieho/Titta/readme.md

     1. Then download MatlabWebSocket (available from https://github.com/jebej/MatlabWebSocket).
 Download the [currently tested version](https://github.com/jebej/MatlabWebSocket/tree/7454ab1564d3142a643a4d381f67206698abb8d6).
     1. Put the MatlabWebSocket directory inside Titta at the right location:
       `<tittaRootDir>/talkToProLab/MatlabWebSocket`).
 1. When running on Windows, ensure you have the latest version of the [Microsoft Visual C++ Redistributable for Visual Studio 2015, 2017, 2019 and 2022](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads) installed.
-This is the most likely cause of errors like "The specified module could not be found" when loading the mex file.
+This is the most likely cause of errors like "The specified module could not be found" when loading the TittaMex file.

 ## Contents
 The toolbox consists of multiple parts:

 ### The `Titta` class
 The Titta class is the main workhorse of this toolbox, providing a wrapper around the Tobii Pro SDK as well as the TittaMex class described below, and a convenient graphical user interface (rendered through PsychToolbox) for participant setup, calibration and validation.
-Only the `Titta.calibrate()` participant setup and calibration interface requires PsychToolbox.
+Only the `Titta.calibrate()` and `Titta.calibrateAdvanced()` participant setup and calibration interfaces require PsychToolbox.

 ### The `Titta`, `TittaMex` and `TittaPy` classes in the `SDK_wrapper` directory
 The `Titta` C++ class, the `TittaMex` MATLAB/Octave wrapper and the `TittaPy` Python wrapper are alternatives to the Tobii Pro MATLAB and Python SDKs for handling data streams and calibration, and can be used without making use of the Titta interface.
 The C++ code can be compiled and used as a static library without Matlab/Octave or Python.
 It is used by both the MATLAB and Python versions of Titta under the hood (Titta users can access it directly through the [`Titta.buffer` property](#properties)).
 Besides providing access to the same tracker functionality as the Tobii Pro MATLAB SDK, it has two main features: (1) more complete and granular access to the data streams: (a): support for both consuming (destructive) and peeking (non-destructive) data streams; (b): support for only accessing or clearing specific parts of the tracker's data streams; and (c) data provided as structs-of-arrays instead of arrays-of-structs which makes data access significantly simpler and is much more memory efficient.
 The second main feature is (2) asynchronous calibration methods, allowing to issue non-blocking method calls for all stages of the calibration process, such that the interface can remain responsive.
-It furthermore offers GNU Octave support, which the MATLAB SDK has dropped since version 1.10, and provides eye openness data alongside data in the gaze stream instead of in a separate stream that the user than has to link up later themselves.
-Finally, other functions implemented in `TittaMex` provide return values that are a bit friendlier to use in MATLAB/Octave, in the author's opinion (e.g. `double`s instead of `single`s) and no use of MATLAB classes to just hold plain data.
+It furthermore offers GNU Octave support, which the MATLAB SDK has dropped since version 1.10, and provides eye openness data alongside data in the gaze stream instead of in a separate stream that the user then has to link up later themselves.
+Finally, other functions implemented in `TittaMex` provide return values that are a bit friendlier to use in MATLAB/Octave, in the author's opinion (e.g. `double`s which are MATLAB's native data type instead of `single`s) and no use of MATLAB classes to just hold plain data.
 On the Python side, besides the above benefits, use of the `Titta` C++ wrapper in `TittaPy` prevents issues where data is lost with the Tobii Python SDK's callback-style interface if the user does not sleep or yield often enough in their code, and also provides data from the various streams as a dict-of-lists instead of a list-of-dicts, which is easy to use and straightforwardly transformed to a `pandas` `DataFrame`, or saved to an HDF5 file.

 ### The `TalkToProLab` class
 The `TalkToProLab` class provides an implementation of [Tobii Pro Lab](https://www.tobiipro.com/product-listing/tobii-pro-lab/)'s External Presenter interface, allowing experiments to be created and run from MATLAB/Octave with PsychToolbox or other presentation methods, while recording, project management, recording playback/visualization and analysis can be performed in Tobii Pro Lab.

 ## Usage
-As demonstrated in the demo scripts, the toolbox is configured through the following interface:
+As demonstrated in the [demo scripts](/demos), the toolbox is configured through the following interface:
 1. Retrieve (default) settings for eye tracker of interest: `settings = Titta.getDefaults('tracker model name');` Supported eye trackers and their corresponding model names in the Tobii Pro SDK/Titta are: